Words matter! Loopholes effectively kill laws that legislators claim will protect animals from voice-altering surgery. And the hurting continues.

 "MEDICALLY NECESSARY" shall mean necessary to treat a PHYSICAL illness, disease or injury or correct a birth defect causing the animal medical harm or pain that cannot be relieved or remedied by other veterinary care.

 2. Why Would "Allowable for Medical Necessity" Unless Defined As Above Make the Law Unenforceable?
-An allowance that simply says "medically necessary" or "medically beneficial" is open to interpretation, enabling vets to perform voice-altering surgery without any restriction.
+An allowance that simply says "medically necessary" or "medically beneficial" is open to interpretation, enabling vets to perform non-therapeutic, voice-altering surgery without any restriction.

 3. Why Would NOT Specifying "Physical” Create a Loophole?
 Not defining medically necessary as treatment of a physical ailment allows vets to cut vocal cords for any reason, including claimed "behavioral illness."
 That's what the law is supposed to prohibit!

 Here's the truth: Barking and meowing are not pathology.
 They are communication that only becomes problematic when an owner ignores the animal’s needs (such as for exercise and companionship); keeps too many animals; inadvertently rewards and reinforces barking/meowing; or doesn’t train the animal correctly, consistently or at all.

 Even anxiety can be managed humanely with behavior modification and/or medication under professional guidance.
 Cutting vocal cords doesn't relieve distress; the animal continues to suffer and in desperation may act out other ways, such as biting or house-soiling.